nudelkurre/ngb/README.md

 #### gaps
 Set spacing to use around the bar.
 Set per bar and can be different for each bar.

+#### height
+Set the height to use for the bar.
+If font size is to big, the bar will get bigger to fit the text.

 #### widgets
 Widgets is an object that keeps three lists, center, left and right.
 The lists contains the widgets to show on respective position of the bar.